GhostsonAcid/AudioClipboard/README.md

 - Pasted regions retain all original position, trim, envelope, gain, polarity, fade length/shape data, etc..
 - Avoids most re-embedding or re-importing of files already present in the project during Pasting.
 - By default, original relationships to source materials are preserved almost 1:1, but there's also...
 - An option to manually select different files to use for pasting.
-(This is super convenient for cleaning-up projects in general, and even fixing broken sources; -See the examples below...)
+(This is super convenient for cleaning-up projects in general, and even fixing broken sources (→ [see the examples below](#use-cases-and-other-features).)
 - Handles combined audio regions (-although Ardour currently suffers from [many combined region bugs](https://discourse.ardour.org/t/better-compound-region-handling/111930), which can occasionally cause various problems in attempts to copy them, despite my best efforts).
 - Handles -L/-R regions that came from a use of "Make Mono Regions".
 - There's a built-in 'Source Finder Wizard' that automatically discovers potential source matches (via similar naming) during Pre-Paste, and offers them for approval.
 This feature helps reduce redundant or unecessary imports/embeds.